 Avoca

 Built in 1885, the East Pottawattamie County Courthouse is known for its architectural beauty and is proudly listed on the National Register of Historic Places.
 Often referred to as having “the most beautiful courtroom in the state,” it features a stunning 200-year-old bench and canopy originally from an English castle.
-Visitors can experience its charm and craftsmanship through tours available by appointment.

 Loess Hills Lodge Interpretive Facility